Daily Record (Scotland)

+Neil McIntosh was announced as the latest editor of the Daily Record in August 2025.

 Foundation and early history

-The Daily Record was first published in 1895 in Glasgow as a sister title to the North British Daily Mail.The Mail – which was not linked to the London-based newspaper of the same name – was the first daily newspaper to be published in Glasgow when launched in 1847.
+The Daily Record was first published in 1895 in Glasgow as a sister title to the North British Daily Mail.

-The Glasgow-based Mail was among the first papers to offer readers in Scotland the latest political and business news direct from London.
+The Mail – which was not linked to the London-based newspaper of the same name – was the first daily newspaper to be published in Glasgow when launched in 1847.
+It was among the first papers to offer readers in Scotland the latest political and business news direct from London.
 Publishers based outside the UK capital were then reliant on correspondents sending information in the post, which could take days to arrive.

 The rapid expansion of the British railway network in the 1840s revolutionised the postal service as letters could now be sent from London to Scotland overnight, making daily newspapers produced outside of the south-east commercially viable.

 Sir Charles Cameron, one of the most celebrated Scottish journalists of his day, became editor of the Mail in 1864 and oversaw its expansion.

 By 1895 Glasgow was a global industrial centre and its population was approaching one million.
 The Daily Record was launched to meet the increasing appetite for reading material and also to take advantage of the huge demand for advertising space from the city's booming commercial sector.

 The Record was a product of the Amalgamated Press company established by Alfred Harmsworth, the press baron who would become Lord Northcliffe.
 The paper was first printed at a factory in Frederick Lane.

 The daily edition of the Mail ceased publication in 1901 and was incorporated into the Record, which was renamed the Daily Record and Mail.
 The separate Sunday Mail continued publication and survives to this day.

 In 1904, the paper's growing success was reflected when the Record moved into a purpose-built headquarters at Renfield Lane in Glasgow city centre.
 The five-storey building was designed by the eminent Scottish architect Charles Rennie Mackintosh.

-Mackintosh wanted to maximise light in the poorly-lit lane and adopted a striking use of colour on the exterior, combining yellow sculpted sandstone with blue and white glazed reflective bricks.
+Charles Mackintosh wanted to maximise light in the poorly-lit lane and adopted a striking use of colour on the exterior, combining yellow sculpted sandstone with blue and white glazed reflective bricks.
 The lower floors were used for newspaper production while the upper levels were used by editorial and commercial staff.

-Lord Kemsley bought the Record, Sunday Mail and another newspaper, the Glasgow Evening News, for £1 million in 1922.
-He formed a controlling company known as Associated Scottish Newspapers Limited.
-Larger premises were required for the three titles and production was switched from the Mackintosh building to a new building at 67 Hope Street in 1926.
+Lord Kemsley bought the Daily Record, Sunday Mail and another newspaper, the Glasgow Evening News, for £1 million in 1922.
+He formed a controlling company known as Associated Scottish Newspapers Ltd. Larger premises were required for the three titles and production was switched from the Mackintosh building to a new building at 67 Hope Street in 1926.

 The Record, Sunday Mail and Evening News were all sold to the London-based Mirror Group in 1955.
 Glasgow was by then still served by three evening newspapers, despite the city's population having peaked.
 The Evening News was closed in January 1957.

 Production of the Record and Sunday Mail moved to a purpose-built office and printing plant at Anderston Quay in 1971.